Young woman with blond hair wearing safety googles working with a torch to make jewelry

 Register online today!

-Check out some upcoming classes at Sertoma Arts Center, and use the links below to register online.
+Check out upcoming classes at Sertoma Arts Center, and use the links below to register online.

 For a full list of classes available, visit RecLink or preview upcoming classes and programs in the Leisure Ledger.